muggy8/tensura-tl/v9/1_intermission_en.md

 "Office?"

 "Right.
 You're going to oversee any intelligent activities within country, and I'll give you official title.
 You're going to command official army named ˝Darkness˝<sup name="ref-2">[2](#darkness-kurayami)</sup>.
-I approve Soka and other those your subordinates, but just don't say that to them okay?"
+I approve Souka and other those your subordinates, but just don't say that to them okay?"

 "Understood!!
 Thank you very much, Rimuru-sama!!"